 If you want to try it, I used the recipe from Bolivia Bella.

-I enjoyed this week, particularly the silpancho, which is probably my favorite dish.
+All the food from Bolivia was pretty good, particularly the silpancho, which is probably my favorite dish.
 The arroz con queso might be second.

 Next week, I’ll be cooking food from Bosnia and Herzegovina.